 org.apache.flink.core.fs.FileSystem class, which captures the ways to access and modify

 files and objects in that file system.
-FileSystem instances are instantiates once per process and then cached / pooled, to
+FileSystem instances are instantiated once per process and then cached / pooled, to

-avoid configuration overhead per stream creation, and to enforce certain constraints, like connection/stream limits.
+avoid configuration overhead per stream creation and to enforce certain constraints, such as connection/stream limits.

 local: This file system is used when the scheme is “file://”, and it represents the file system of the local machine, including any NFS or SAN that is mounted into that local file system.

 S3: Flink directly provides file systems to talk to Amazon S3.
 There are two alternative implementations,